-After seeing tons of Russian women tourists in other countries posing like pin-up calendar girls against trees, draping themselves onto statues, or click-clacking in their heels around the ruins in Turkey, I was a bit worried that I’d feel underdressed and less sexy when visiting Russia.
+After seeing tons of Russian women tourists in other countries posing like pin-up calendar girls against trees, draping themselves onto statues for the perfect selfie, or click-clacking in their heels around the ruins in Turkey, I was a bit worried that I’d feel underdressed and less sexy when visiting Russia.

 So I tried asking a few locals — men and women — about this conundrum to see what I could uncover.

-But here, the ages of women dressing this way seemed to range from 16 to 40.
+But here, the ages of women dressing this way seemed to range from 16 to 40+.
 My guide told me he feels that they are attracting the wrong kind of attention and, although, as a man, he certainly liked looking at it, he thought it was too much and not respectable.

 One said she didn’t really know and answered as if it was something she never even really noticed or thought about.
-That was interesting to me since it was so easy to notice.
+That was interesting to me since it was so obvious to me.